tsinmoua/ReadMe-Generator/README.md

 If you followed tutorials, include links to those here as well. -->

 ## Questions
-If you have any questions, please contact me at tsinmoua@gmail.com.You can find more of my work at https://github.com/tsinmoua
+If you have any questions, please contact me at tsinmoua@gmail.com.
+You can find more of my work at https://github.com/tsinmoua

 <!-- ## Badges
 ![badmath](https://img.shields.io/github/languages/top/nielsenjared/badmath)